Selective spin transport through a quantum heterostructure: Transfer matrix method: Numerical results and discussion

-\subsection{Numerical results and discussion}
+\section{Numerical results and discussion}

-In order to investigate the spin transport properties through the MQD device in NM/MQD/NM heterostructures, we perform some numerical calculations.
-To do this we assume that the MQD device consists of several unit cells (see Figs.~\ref{figure8}, \ref{figure11}, \ref{figure14} and \ref{figure17}) that are made up of some magnetic (A) and nonmagnetic (B) atoms having different magnetic moment orientation.
+Based on the above theoretical framework now we present our numerical results for NM/MQD/NM heterostructure.
+We assume that the MQD device is constructed by repeating a specific unit cell which is made up of some magnetic (A) and non-magnetic (B) atoms having different magnetic moment orientations.
 By applying an external magnetic field, the magnetization direction of the NM/MQD/NM system can be switched.
+Four different unit cell configurations are taken into account to reveal different aspects of spin dependent transport through a quantum heterostructure, and these results are critically analyzed below.

-To illustrate the results, let us first mention the values of the different parameters those are considered throughout our numerical calculations.
-For simplicity, all the on-site energies both in the two leads and in MQD device are taken to be zero.
-The nearest-neighbor hopping integral $t$ in the MQD device is set to $1$, and, in the two side attached leads the hopping strength $t_{L(R)}$ is also fixed at $1$.
-The Fermi energy $E_F$ is fixed at $0$.
-The spin flip parameter is chosen as $h=0.5$.
-To narrate the coupling effect~\cite{r31,r32,r33,r34}, throughout the study we focus our results for the two limiting cases depending on the strength of the coupling of the MQD device to the source and drain.
-Case $\mathcal{A}$: The weak-coupling limit.
-It is described by the condition $\tau_{L(R)} << t$.
-For this regime we choose $\tau_L=\tau_R=0.2$.
-Case $B$: The strong-coupling limit.
-This is specified by the condition $\tau_{L(R)} \sim t$.
-In this particular regime, we set the values of the parameters as $\tau_L=\tau_R=0.8$.
-For the sake of simplicity we choose the unit $c=e=h=1$.
+Before presenting the numerical results let us first mention the values of different parameters those are considered throughout our numerical calculations.
+For the sake of simplicity, the on-site energies both in the two leads and in MQD device are taken to be zero.
+The nearest-neighbor hopping integral $t_{n,n+1}$ ($=t$) in the MQD device is set to $1$, and, in the two side-attached leads the hopping strength $t_{L(R)}$ is also fixed at $1$.
+The spin flip parameter is chosen as $h=1$.
+To narrate the coupling effect~\cite{r31,r32,r34,r344} we focus our results for the two limiting cases depending on the coupling strength between the MQD device to the source and drain leads.
+In one case we call it weak-coupling limit which is described by the condition $t_{LD(RD)} << t$.
+For this regime we choose $t_{LD}=t_{RD}=0.2$.
+While the other case, called as strong-coupling limit, is defined by the condition $t_{LD(RD)} \sim t$, and here we set $t_{LD}=t_{RD}=0.8$.
+Throughout the analysis we choose the units $c=e=h=1$, for simplification, and set the electronic temperature of the system to zero.